 For amateurs, Tableau Public is a great way to start off with and to learn from the Tableau community.
 Professionals prefer Tableau Desktop as it provides more data connectors and functionalities.

-If you are curious to learn about tableau, data science, and want to learn more, check out IIIT-B & upGrad’s PG Diploma in Data Science which is created for working professionals and offers 10+ case studies & projects, practical hands-on workshops, mentorship with industry experts, 1-on-1 with industry mentors, 400+ hours of learning and job assistance with top firms.
+If you are curious to learn about tableau, data science, and want to learn more, check out IIIT-B & upGrad’s Executive PG Program in Data Science which is created for working professionals and offers 10+ case studies & projects, practical hands-on workshops, mentorship with industry experts, 1-on-1 with industry mentors, 400+ hours of learning and job assistance with top firms.